A hybrid-Hill estimator enabled by heavy-tailed block maxima: Proofs

-as $k\rightarrow \infty$, due to the first two terms on the right h.s. of the inequality each resolving to a $O_{p}(1/\sqrt{k})$ by application of Donsker's theorem for the uniform (reduced) empirical process coupled with the continuous mapping theorem and functional delta method.
-The third, deterministic term is asymptotically negligible given the slightly more stringent, albeit necessary requirement $\sqrt{k} \vartheta_k^{-3} =o(1)$ in view of the approximation \eqref{eq:expansion}.
+as $k\rightarrow \infty$, due to the first two terms on the right h.s. of the inequality each resolving to a $O_{p}(1/\sqrt{k})$ by application of Donsker's theorem for the uniform (reduced) empirical process coupled with both the continuous mapping theorem and functional delta method.
+The third, deterministic term is asymptotically negligible given the slightly more stringent, albeit necessary requirement $\sqrt{k} \vartheta_k^{-3} =o(1)$ associated with \eqref{eq:expansion}.
 Hence, we have that

 uniformly for every $t \geq \vartheta_k \log k$ and $t$ bounded away from $1/2$.
 It only remains to prove the desired a.s. convergence by way of a strengthening to the above convergence in probability.
 Indeed, for ascertaining